TheFloatingString/wecooked/README.md

 # Aisle Atlas

-An AI-powered headband that allows hands-free shopping, by texting an SMS message to it.
+An AI-powered headband that allows hands-free shopping, by sending it an SMS message.

+Made with tools from Cohere, MappedIn, OpenCV and vision models from OpenAI.